androettop/parasync/README.md

 At the moment the mac os version does not play songs with the ogg format due to webkit limitations, but it still works for syncronizing Paradiddle songs.

+iOS, Android & Meta Quest versions will be available soon.

 ## 🧩 Features

 - ⚡ Drum-focused *Guitar Hero*-like gameplay.